FractalScripts/actually-good-overlay-clock/README.md

 ## What is this?
 This is a simple program made in pure Python that displays the time (and other things) as a small window on top of your desktop screen.
 It even hides itself when you hover over it, so you never compromise on screen real estate!
-It has a tray icon that has options to show or hide the clock, as well as a link to the configuration file.
-You can double-click the tray icon to toggle the visibility of the clock!
+It has a tray icon that has options to show or hide the clock, a link to the configuration file, and you can also double-click it to toggle the visibility of the clock.
 This program is <ins>portable</ins>, meaning you can move the folder anywhere on your computer and it will still work.
 This is a <ins>Windows-only</ins> program.